Theory and ExamplesSketch the graph of a differentiable function ... | Channels for Pearson+

 1

-Consider the behavior of the function around the local maximum at (1, 1).
-As x approaches 1 from the left, the function should be increasing, and as x moves past 1 to the right, the function should be decreasing.
-This creates a peak at x = 1.
+Step 3: Consider the behavior of the function around these points.
+For x < 1, the function should be increasing, and for x > 1, it should be decreasing.
+Similarly, for x < 3, the function should be increasing, and for x > 3, it should be decreasing.

-Similarly, analyze the behavior around the local minimum at (3, 3).
-As x approaches 3 from the left, the function should be decreasing, and as x moves past 3 to the right, the function should be increasing.
-This creates a trough at x = 3.
+Step 4: Sketch the graph by plotting the points (1, 1) and (3, 3) on the coordinate plane.
+Ensure that the curve is smooth and differentiable, meaning there are no sharp corners or discontinuities.

-Sketch the graph by connecting these points smoothly, ensuring the function increases towards the local maximum, decreases after it, and then decreases towards the local minimum, increasing after it.
-The graph should reflect the smooth transition between these critical points, maintaining differentiability.
+Step 5: Draw the curve such that it rises to the point (1, 1), then falls, rises again to the point (3, 3), and falls again.
+This will visually represent the local maxima at the specified points.

 Verified video answer for a similar problem: